gregnz/stocks/NTNX.md

 I believe this transition is inevitable, because public clouds won't (and will never) do everything for everyone.
 Anyone who is running their own datacenter will have to make this sort of transition at some stage, otherwise you'll be left with a private datacenter that uses crappy tools and is difficult to scale, while the public cloud tools become easier and more compelling.

->"It took longer to open the boxes and rack the servers than to set them up" Kawa Ferid, Infrastructure director Hyundai Australia (from a Nutanix video)

-The main takeaway I have (after years of experience with AWS) is ... theres no alternative to AWS'ing your private datacenter.
+The main takeaway I have (after years of experience with AWS) is ... there's no alternative to AWS'ing your private datacenter.
 You have to go down this road to make sure you're getting the best value for your IT spend.

 The only question is, how much of the market can Nutanix capture, and at what margins?